 \subsection{The vorticity tensor}

-Let us see how the vorticity tensor can be expressed in terms of profile functions and orientational zero modes in the case of a single vortex configuration discussed in the last section.
+Let us see how the vorticity tensor can be expressed in terms of profile functions and orientational zero modes in the case of a single-vortex configuration discussed in the last section.
 The Abelian component $\omega^0_{\mu\nu}$ of the vorticity tensor is readily identified as